Beauty Water

 Beauty Water is a 2020 South Korean adult animated body horror film directed by Cho Kyung-hun and produced by Studio Animal.

 Synopsis

-Han Yae-ji, a young, fat makeup artist, takes care of famous actors.
+Han Yae-ji, a young, obese makeup artist, takes care of famous actors.
 She discovers a beauty product called "Beauty Water" that would allow her to lose weight and reshape her body to her liking.
 After a first purchase on the Internet, Yae-ji enters a state of self-destructive paranoia as she discovers terrifying side effects that begin to affect her.